beeware/beeware/docs/tutorial/tutorial-5/iOS.rst

   [hello-world] Built iOS/Hello World/build/Debug-iphonesimulator/Hello World.app

 We're now ready to run our application.
 You could do this by running ``briefcase run iOS``.
-If you run briefcase in that way, you'll be asked again for the device you want to target.
+If you run Briefcase in that way, you'll be asked again for the device you want to target.
 If you already know the devices that are available, you can tell briefcase to use that simulator by providing a ``-d`` (or ``--device``) option.
 Using the name of the device you selected when